bvm-org/bvm/README.md

 ### Lexical Addresses

 The BVM allows code segments to explicitly index any lexical scope.
-The syntax for this is `(A, B)` where `A` is the *lexical scope level*, and `B` is the *stack index* within that level.
+The assembly syntax for this is `(A, B)` where `A` is the *lexical scope level*, and `B` is the *stack index* within that level.
 The *lexical scope level* is 0 for the root scope, 1 for all children of the root, and so on.
 The *stack index* 0 refers to the first item at the *bottom* of the relevant stack.
+The JSON object file format is `[A, B]`.
+Note the array must always have two elements.

 The **implicit default operator** also plays a role with lexical
 addresses: if an opcode is encountered which is a lexical address and